glennfrey/RISC-V_based_MYTH/README.md

 ## Day3
 ## Part1 Combinational logic in TL Verilog using Makerchip
+An introduction to TL-Verilog was done and we implemented basic combinational and sequential logic using the same.This day finally ended with an implementation of a sequential cyclic calculator.
+For this, Makerchip IDE, which is an open source tool developed by Redwood EDA has been utilised.

+TL-Verilog is an extension for System Verilog, moreover it acts as an higher level abstraction for System verilog which makes HDL implementation very easy and error free.
+Here we deal the design at a transaction level assuming the design as a pipeline, where inputs would be provided and output will be generated at the end of the pipeline.

+Advantages :

+Code reduction , and thus less chances of being bug prone.
+In pipelining ,the flip flops,registers and other staged signals are implied from the context.
+It is very easy to stage different sections without impacting the behaviour of the logic.
+Validity feature which provides easier debugging, cleaner design, automated clock gating and better error checking capabilities.

+In our first lab we implement basic inverter as shown below.
 ![](rvday3/rv-day3lab1inverter.png)
+We then implement 2 input logic.
+In my case I chose Adder logic as shown.
 ![](rvday3/rv-day3lab1and.png)
+Here we implement ternary operation for multiplexer.
 ![](rvday3/rv-day3lab1mux.png)
+We then move to arithmetic operation using vector signal as shown below.
 ![](rvday3/rv-day3lab1vector.png)
+Here we are task to demonstrate what we learn in the pas labs by implementing more complex combinational circuit like calculator as shown below.
 ![](rvday3/rv-day3lab1combinationalcalc.png)

 ## Part2 Sequential and pipelined logic
+Here we implement a counter using ternary operation and using flipflop.
 ![](rvday3/rv-day3lab1counter.png)
+We then implement the febonacci example which is very semilar to the counter we implement above.
 ![](rvday3/rv-day3lab1febonacciseq.png)
+Below screenshot is the lab for sequential calculator.
+We use what we learn about sequential logic and combinational logic to implement the lab.
 ![](rvday3/rv-day3lab2sequentialcalc.png)
+Here we are task to code the diagram as shown.
+Here I was able to replicate the diagram thanks to TL-verilog pipeline feature.
 ![](rvday3/rv-day3lab3counterandcalcpipeline.png)
 ![](rvday3/rv-day3lab3counterandcalcpipeline2.png)
 ![](rvday3/rv-day3lab3pipeline.png)